Suzuki Grand Vitara Common Problems and Solutions

 Solution:

 Take a closer look at the brake pedal.
 There’s a switch in the assembly that allows for gear shift movement, and if it’s damaged or worn out, then the gears won’t work as well as they should.
-You’ll need to browse our parts page for a new switch, but it is a very simple DIY job.
+You’ll need to browse our parts page for a new switch, but it’s a very simple DIY job.

 Difficulty level